Radium Hill: History

 The Radium Hill Company took over the lease in 1908 and more shafts were sunk.

 Ore concentrate was transferred to refineries in New South Wales and Victoria.
-Radium had reached a price of £13,000 per gram in 1911, and in the same year, at a cost of £15,000 the company built a refinery at Hunters Hill in New South Wales to produce radium compounds.
+Radium had reached a price of £13,000 per gram in 1911, and in the same year, at a cost of £15,000, the company built a refinery at Hunters Hill in New South Wales to produce radium compounds.
 Around 350 milligrams of radium bromide (RaBr_{2}) and 150 kg of uranium were produced.
-The radium bromide was used for research in the emerging fields of radiation and radioactivity and some of the Hunters Hill radium was sold to pioneering nuclear researchers Ernest Rutherford and Marie Curie.
+The radium bromide was used for research in the emerging fields of radiation and radioactivity, and some of the radium refined at Hunters Hill was sold to pioneering nuclear researchers Ernest Rutherford and Marie Curie.

 In May 1913, an article in The Advertiser proudly stated that "one ounce of it is equal to one hundred thousand nominal horsepower, and that small quantity would be sufficient to drive or propel three of the largest battle ships afloat for a period of two thousand years; ...It will mean that foreign nations will be obliged to seek from us the power wherewith to heat and light their cities, and find means of defence and offence..".

 Mining ceased in 1914 and the Hunters Hill refinery closed the following year.

-The mine's second phase of operations started in 1923, when it was operated by the Radium and Rare Earth Treatment Company N.L. which continued operations there until 1931.
-The company also built a treatment plant in 1923 at Dry Creek near Adelaide to produce radium bromide for medical applications from the Radium Hill ore, however this proved to be uneconomic and both sites had ceased operations by 1932.
+The mine's second phase of operations began in 1923, when it was operated by the Radium and Rare Earth Treatment Company N.L., which continued operations there until 1931.
+The company built a treatment plant at Dry Creek near Adelaide to produce radium bromide for medical applications from the Radium Hill ore.
+However, that proved to be uneconomic and both sites had ceased operations by 1932.

-Activity recommenced after World War II, with a Department of Mines geological survey in 1944 and exploration and drilling work done in 1946–1947.
-The first buildings in the township were constructed in 1949.
-After a visit to the United States by Premier Sir Thomas Playford and Director of Mines S.B.
-Dickinson in August 1951, where he undertook negotiations, in March 1952 the Commonwealth and the South Australian governments signed a cost plus uranium supply contract with the Combined Development Agency (a joint US-UK authority which ensured the supply of uranium for Western allies' weapons programs), initially for defence purposes, for delivery over seven years.
-The state government operated the mine and installed various infrastructure to support the operations.
-An 18 km spur line connecting the site to the main Broken Hill railway line at Cutana Siding was built in 1954.
+Activity recommenced after World War II.
+A Department of Mines geological survey in 1944 was followed by exploration and drilling work in 1946–1947.
+The first buildings in the new township were constructed in 1949.
+During a visit to the United States by Premier Sir Thomas Playford and Director of Mines S.B.
+Dickinson in August 1951, Playford undertook negotiations and, in March 1952, the Commonwealth and the South Australian governments and the Combined Development Agency, a joint US-UK authority tasked with ensuring the supply of uranium for the Western allies' weapons programs, signed a cost-plus contract to supply uranium for seven years.
+The state government operated the mine and installed the infrastructure needed to support the operation.
+In 1954, an 18 km branch line was built to connect the site to the main Broken Hill railway at Cutana Siding.
 Full-scale mining and processing was under way by that year, and the growing workforce led to expansion of the township.
 By the end of the 1950s, there were houses, churches, schools, swimming pools, entertainment venues, and a cemetery.
 An aerodrome was constructed and roads improved in the same period.
-In 1961 a population of 867 was recorded.
+In 1961, a population of 867 was recorded.